hot3dx/DirectXToolkitXaml12/README.md

 ![App1 Example Screenshot](https://github.com/hot3dx/DirectXToolkitXaml12/blob/master/Assets/App1-DirectXToolKitXaml12-Sample-App.png)

+05-09-2023 Generated Files Folder removed.
+It caused conflicts with every directX 12 Xaml12 program there are assorted other fixes including Release and Debug X64 and Win32 Compiling and linking perfection.
+You should delete prior installations of this library Although this is a Windows 11 release, it can be rolled back to Windows 10, Version 22H2 and perhaps to ... by retargeting ScreenGrab.
+Now works for DDS, BMP, PNG, JPG, TIFF, GIF see ScreenGrabReadmeExample

 //////////////////////////////////////////
 2-26-23 Generated Files Folder removed.
 It caused conflicts with every directX 12 Xaml12 program there are assorted other fixes including Release and Debug X64 and Win32 Compiling and linking perfection.